Liberté, égalité, fraternité: 1848 Revolution

 With the 1848 February Revolution, the motto was officially adopted, mainly under the pressure of the people who had attempted to impose the red flag over the tricolor flag.
 The 1791 red flag was the symbol of martial law and of order, not of insurrection.
-Lamartine opposed popular aspirations, and in exchange of the maintaining of the tricolor flag, conceded the Republican motto of Liberté, Égalité, Fraternité, written on the flag, on which a red rosette was added.
+Alphonse de Lamartine opposed popular aspirations, and in exchange of the maintaining of the tricolor flag, conceded the Republican motto of liberté, égalité, fraternité, written on the flag, on which a red rosette was added.
 It also appeared for the first time on coins.

-Fraternity was then considered to resume, and to contain both Liberty and Equality, being a form of civil religion, which, far from opposing itself to Christianity, was associated with it in 1848 establishing social links, as called for by Rousseau in the conclusion of the Social Contract.
+"Fraternity" was then considered to resume, and to contain both "liberty" and "equality", being a form of civil religion that far from opposing itself to Christianity, it was associated with it in 1848, establishing social links, as called for by Rousseau in the conclusion of the Social Contract.

-Fraternity was not devoid of its previous sense of opposition between brothers and foes, with images of blood haunting revolutionary Christian publications, taking in Lamennais' themes.
+Fraternity was not devoid of its previous sense of opposition between brothers and foes, with images of blood haunting revolutionary Christian publications, taking in Félicité de La Mennais' themes.
 Thus, the newspaper Le Christ républicain (The Republican Christ) developed the idea of the Christ bringing forth peace to the poor and war to the rich.
 On 6 January 1852, the future Napoleon III, first President of the Republic, ordered all prefects to erase the triptych from all official documents and buildings, conflating the words with insurrection and disorder.
-Auguste Comte applauded Napoleon, claiming equality to be the "symbol of metaphysical anarchism", and preferring to it his diptych "ordre et progrès", "order and progress", which became the motto of Brazil, Ordem e Progresso.
-Proudhon criticized fraternity as an empty word, which he associated with idealistic dreams of Romanticism.
-He preferred to it the sole term of liberty.
+Auguste Comte applauded Napoleon, claiming equality to be the "symbol of metaphysical anarchism", and preferring to it his diptych "ordre et progrès" ("Order and Progress)", which became the motto of Brazil, Ordem e Progresso ("Order and Progress") Pierre-Joseph Proudhon, who preferred only liberty, criticized fraternity as an empty word, which he associated with idealistic dreams of Romanticism.